On this page:

 Reasonable care taken

-Genuine, reasonable belief of compliance with the grant.
+This is defined as a genuine, reasonable belief of compliance with the grant.

 Negligence or carelessness

-Genuine but unreasonable belief of compliance.
+This is defined as a genuine but unreasonable belief of compliance.

 Intentional disregard and/or inaccurate application

-No intention of compliance with the grant.
+This is defined as having no intention of compliance with the grant.

 The Commissioner will impose administrative penalties in accordance with the below penalty tables.